 The transfer of real estate is subject to a land transfer tax of 3.5% and a registration fee of 1.1% of the purchase price including value added tax, if applicable.
 These costs are typically borne in full by the purchaser.
 Land transfer tax, but not a registration fee, also applies if an entity acquires (or otherwise holds) more than 95% of the shares in a company that holds real estate, irrespective of when and how this threshold is exceeded.
-Exemptions may apply in some instances - for example, in different restructuring scenarios (mergers, de-mergers, etc).
+Exemptions may apply in some instances - for example, in different restructuring scenarios (mergers, demergers, etc).

-Furthermore, profits generated from the sale of real estate are subject to real estate income tax (Immobilienertragssteuer).
-The rate at which such profits are taxed may vary from 25% to 30%, depending on whether an individual or a legal entity that is subject to corporate income is the tax subject.
+Furthermore, profits generated from the sale of real estate are subject to real estate income tax (Immobilienertragssteuer) at a rate varying from 25% to 30%, depending on whether an individual or a legal entity that is subject to corporate income tax is the tax subject.